 - Take pictures or short videos of any damage outside and inside your home to help speed up the claims process.
 “Many insurance companies have what they call ‘fast track’ or ‘fast claim’ service, including phone apps.
 For those consumers that have taken those pictures, a lot of the claim process can be done by uploading or emailing those pictures, as well as over the phone with your insurance company, assuming that you have working phone service after the storm,” said Miller.
 “A lot of times, the insurance adjuster may not have to come out if you can do it as quickly and efficiently electronically yourself.”

-- Avoid solicitors or contractors offering to get on your roof for a free inspection who often times will have you unknowingly sign the rights to your insurance policy over to them, through Assignment of Benefits (AOB) contracts.
+- Avoid solicitors or contractors offering to get on your roof for a free inspection who often times will have you unknowingly sign the rights to your insurance policy over to them, through Assignment of Benefits (AOB) contracts or Direction to Pay contracts.
 “People you know come to your back door.
 People you don’t know come to your front door.
 Don’t answer your front door and become victimized twice from the storm,” warned Miller.

 - For those policyholders needing assistance with claims, call the Florida Department of Financial Services Insurance Claims Assistance Hotline, toll-free at 1-877-693-5236.